Меню:

 warnOnReflection

-option that enables (true) or disables (false) warnings about reflection when compiling source code.
+option that enables (true) or disables (false) warnings about reflection during compilation of source code.

-Besides this, you can control which namespaces will compiled and/or for which namespaces testing of source code will performed.
-To do this, you need to add namespaces tag into configuration and inside it list corresponding namespaces (each of item should be wrapped into namespace tag).
-You can use regular expressions to specify all necessary namespace, and you can also use ! to exclude namespaces from this list.
-In addition to this option, you can use other two: compileDeclaredNamespaceOnly ad testDeclaredNamespaceOnly (with values true or false), that control, will these namespace limitations applied during compilation and/or testing.
+Besides this, you can control which namespaces will be compiled and/or for which namespaces testing of source code will be performed.
+To do this, you need to add namespaces tag into configuration and list corresponding namespaces inside it (each of item should be wrapped into namespace tag).
+You can use regular expressions to specify all necessary namespaces, and you can also use ! to exclude namespaces from this list.
+In addition to this option, you can use other two: compileDeclaredNamespaceOnly and testDeclaredNamespaceOnly (with values true or false) — they control, will be these namespace limitations applied during compilation and/or testing.

 There are also several options that are used to specify parameters for execution of your code and/or tests: